 Table of Content

-Computer booting means a process of starting a computer with operating system installed on it.
-During the booting process, it will load some software in main memory (also called ransom access memory ) required to start Windows by hardware or firmware (MBR or UEFI) in the CPU.
-Let's look at the booting process in details.
+Computer booting is the process of starting a computer with an operating system installed.
+During this process, the computer loads essential software into its main memory (RAM) that is required to start Windows, initiated by either hardware or firmware (MBR or UEFI) in the CPU.

-After that, the boot loader or VBR will initial and execute the operating system boot loader files, such as, io.sys, ntldr, bootmagr, to load the operating system and its kernel, system drivers, applications, or commands required for the boot process.
+The boot loader or VBR (Volume Boot Record) initializes and executes the operating system boot loader files, including io.sys, ntldr, and bootmgr, which load the operating system and its kernel, system drivers, applications, or commands required for the boot process.

-Finally, Just wait the file loading process, then you will see a boot screen including all the information of the computer and a prompt to enter the BIOS setup.
-Set the right boot order in BIOS to start your computer.
+Wait for the file to load, then you'll see a boot screen with computer info and a prompt to enter the BIOS.
+Set the boot order in BIOS to start the computer.

-Unlike BIOS, UEFI does not rely on boot sectors, UEFI system loads the .efi files of boot loader directly, and the OS kernel is loaded by the boot loader.
+Unlike traditional BIOS, UEFI (Unified Extensible Firmware Interface) does not rely on boot sectors.
+Instead, it loads the .efi files of the boot loader directly, which then loads the operating system kernel.

-The boot process looks complicated, doesn’t it?
-Not actually, because your computer will perform all the operations automatically in the background before you see the boot screen.
-Then, the rest is just a piece of cake.
-Check them in the following.
+The boot process may seem complicated, but it's actually quite straightforward.
+Your computer performs all the necessary operations automatically in the background before you even see the boot screen, making the rest of the process a breeze.

 Step 2.
 Click the power button to restart your computer.

 Step 4.
-Your computer will enter the legacy BIOS if the destination disk is a MBR disk, and you will see several tabs at the top.
-Go to the Boot tab and set the new hard drive as first boot option in Legacy Boot Option Priority option or similar option.
+If the destination disk is a MBR disk, your computer will enter the legacy BIOS.
+On the Boot tab, set the new hard drive as the first boot option in Legacy Boot Option Priority or similar.

 Step 5.
 Save changes and reboot your computer to access the desktop.
 Then, check if all your content are intact.